TimFau/language-learning-app-v2/README.md

 # Language Learning App V2

-## This project exists publicly only to document my progress.
-It is still in the development phase and is currently not usable outside of my local environment.
-If you try to run it locally, it will not work correctly due to the missing env file.
+## This project is publicly available to document my progress in developing a language learning quiz/flashcard app.
+However, please note that it is still in the development phase and is not currently functional outside of my local environment.
+If you attempt to run it locally, it will not work correctly due to the missing env file.

 This project builds on the functionality built for [version 1](https://github.com/TimFau/language-learning-app).

-Goals include:
+The main goals of this version (V2) are as follows:
 - Integrating backend functionality with Directus, including:
     - Account functionality
-    - The ability to create, manage, and delete user lists within the app
+    - User list management within the app
-    - The ability to import lists from Google sheets and save them in the app's backend
+    - Importing lists from Google Sheets and saving them in the app's backend
+    - Saving user progress in the app's backend
-- Decoupling from relying solely on Google Sheets for getting and storing data.
+    - Reducing dependency on Google Sheets by introducing new ways to retrieve and store data.
-- Switching to Typescript as a learning experience and for ease of maintenance
+- Transitioning to Typescript to enhance learning opportunities and simplify maintenance.
-- Creating a better base application that I can use to implement various other functionality I have been wanting to build
+- Creating a robust foundation for implementing various new functionalities.

 ## Running Project Locally

-Make sure you are running node 14.
+Before running the project, please ensure that you have Node.js version 14 installed.

-Run the command 'npm run start'
+To start the application, use the command 'npm run start'.